 Enjoy the ride!

-(Special thank you to Cody and Chris Silvester for the use of a photo in this article)
+(Special thank you to Cody and Chris Silvester and Bryan Welsch and for the use of photos in this article)

 Team Writer Clarke Graves - If there is water, he will paddle it (regardless of craft).
 Clarke is a surfer turned paddler who grew up in San Diego but has traveled every corner of California enjoying its beauty and appeal.
 He has had the privilege of racing SUP, OC6, OC2, OC1, Prone and can't wait to hop into a dragon boat and surf-ski for an extended length of time.